steadybit/docs-public/install-and-configure/install-outpost-agent/install-as-docker-container.md

 {% endhint %}

 ## Outpost Installation

-We do provide a simple wrapper script that you can use to deploy the outpost agent to Docker:
+To deploy the outpost agent to Docker, you can copy the installation script from the [setup page](https://platform.steadybit.com/settings/agents/setup) in the SaaS platform.

+Alternatively, you can update and run the script below with your agent key, which you find in the platform's [setup page](https://platform.steadybit.com/settings/agents/setup):

 ```bash
 wget https://get.steadybit.com/outpost.sh